Website relaunch without ranking loss: The complete guide

 - Set up and verify Google Search Console for the new domain

-- Analyze the backlink profile and identify important link sources
+- Analyze backlink profile and identify important link providers

 Step 2: Technical Implementation